statistical-perceptions/serverless-survey/docs/researcher/configuration_yaml.md

     name_of_fig_var1_for_q2: value_for_fig_var1_for_q2
 ```

-This is equivalent to (but, for many questions,  more compact than)
+This is equivalent to (but, for large number of questions,  more compact than):

 ```
 - question_id: unique_id_for_q1